 More information about Heroin

-The Statewide Opioid Task Force and its partners are committed to fighting the spread of heroin and heroin-related crime as well as helping Georgia families overcome heroin addiction’s damaging effects.
-Find a wealth of information at the link above.
+The Statewide Opioid Task Force and its partners are committed to fighting the spread of heroin and heroin-related crime and helping Georgia families overcome heroin addiction’s damaging effects.